Discover 7 ways to be more productive with mindfulness today. Plus apply these 5 mindfulness tips for efficiency.

 You don’t waste precious time with activities that aren’t going to bring you closer to your goals.

-Even when something “comes up”, you’re aware of your time and are able to fit it in your schedule without hurting your overall progress.7 ways to become more mindful for efficiency and success. #coaching Click To Tweet
+Even when something “comes up,” you’re aware of your time and can fit it into your schedule without hurting your overall progress.

 Remember that being mindful means living in the moment.